 --There is no need to dress up for class, but since you'll be dancing with others, make sure to observe good personal hygiene.

---Arrive at least 5 minutes early to the studio (this is a good rule all of the time, really!).
+--Arrive at least 5 minutes before your class.
 We start our classes promptly, so make sure to leave yourself time to park, get settled and change your shoes.